oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 ### **Lab 1**
 *\[58 minutes\]*

 In Lab 1, you will be provided a dataset consisting of *1710 images*.
 The images have been pre-sorted into folders by medical professionals, named either *Cell*, *Debris*, or *Stripe*.
 While images in the *Cell* folder depict intact and viable cellular structures, the *Debris* and *Stripe* folders contain images of two types of non-cell structures.
+The folders contain the same number of images.

 You will load this dataset into Object Storage, and prepare the data for model training by labeling each image.
 But don't worry - you won't have to label each image individually!
 This Lab provides a helper script as a short cut to help you efficiently label every image based on the way the images are pre-sorted.